erikyuzwa/win32-game-loop/README.md

 There are multiple branches depending on the feature; I thought it'd be a lot easier to keep updated vs. tags which get annoying to manage with updates (IMHO).

+Note that the project files were built with VS2019, but the `./src` folder should be capable of just being dropped into your own favorite IDE

+## requirements

+- Visual Studio, CLion, or any compiler really
+- Some coffee
+- Willing to have fun

+## branch listing

 - **main** - the basic game loop with a 640x480 client area